 The answer to the first question is simple, the feature name is usually omitted, thus X = [100, red] and Y = [50, green].
 Recall that the value of the same feature has the same index in the vector, i.e., the same position in the vector.
 Another explanation can be based on a table where the columns correspond to the objects and the rows to the features (or it can be the other way around, it does not change the model), see Table 1.
-In this regard, tabular representation (matrix) and vector representation are the same: the columns correspond to the objects and the rows to the features, while the value of each cell is the value of the feature of a given object.
+In this regard, tabular representation (matrix) and vector representation are the same: the columns correspond to the objects and to the objects and the rows to the feature same: the columns correspond to the object.